• Menu

 Two white wolves ancestral link with dogs

 There is some debate over whether or not dogs are carnivores like their wolf ancestors, from which domestic dogs evolved thousands of years ago.
-Dogs, like humans, have a “missing link” in their genetic evolution, a prehistoric wolf that served as the precursor to both gray wolves and wild dogs, which became extinct about the same time as other ancient mammals, like woolly mammoths and giant sloths.
+Dogs, like humans, have a “missing link” in their genetic evolution.
+This “missing link” is a prehistoric wolf that served as the precursor to both gray wolves and wild dogs.
+It became extinct about the same time as other ancient mammals, like woolly mammoths and giant sloths.

-We also know that dogs’ domestication over thousands of years altered their digestive systems to be able to better digest starches, break down fats and metabolize plant-based foods like vegetables and fruits as well.
+We also know that the evolution of domestic dogs and dogs’ domestication over thousands of years altered their digestive systems.
+Now, they are able to better digest starches, break down fats and metabolize plant-based foods like vegetables and fruits as well.
 But even today, dogs have trouble digesting grains like corn, soy, and wheat.
 And what are commercial dog foods largely composed of?
 Grains like corn, soy, and wheat.

 Ancestral Link Raw FeedingWhat Your Dog Shares With Its Ancestors